hgimonet/IDD_spring2021_Final_SayCheese/README.md

 Grab the **writing tool** (a green piece of chalk or highlighter).
 This is what you will use to interact with the Board!

+### Eraser Mode
+To clear the entire board press 'e' on a laptop, or the eraser on the box.

 ### Drawing Mode

 In drawing mode, the tool will leave a trace wherever it is detected.